beeminder/uvi/README.md

 But it might not be worth trying to duplicate Twitter's interface and automatically tweeting.
 There are too many things like expanding @-mentions and telling you how many characters you have left (accounting for shortened URLs) that wouldn't work as well outside of Twitter.

+Btw, since Twitter doubled its character limit we decided to self-impose 160 characters as the max length for a UVI.

+See tweets.glitch.me for how to import your Twitter archive into a progress log like this.

 ## TODO LIST